 Guidelines and Information

 Some UMass programs require taking a course there on the Five College Exchange in the spring of the first year but all interested students are encouraged to take an introductory engineering course in the spring of the first year.
 In the fall of her sophomore year, the student declares her MHC major, so that planning for the major can be coordinated with planning for the dual degree.
 The student must declare her departmental major (or her intention to design a special major) before submitting the MHC Application for a Dual Degree in Engineering (see below).
 An advisor for her major must sign the MHC Application.

 Every dual degree student must complete the MHC Application for a Dual Degree in Engineering along with a statement explaining how the proposed work in engineering fits into her Mount Holyoke major and her long-term plans.
-This MHC Application form is available online (see above) and in the Office of the Dean of the College, 202 Mary Lyon Hall.
-Students must complete this form and return it to the Dean of the College's office no later than December 1 of the sophomore year.
+This MHC Application form is available online (see above).
+Students must complete this form and return it to the Dean of the College's office, 202 Mary Lyon Hall, no later than December 1 of the sophomore year.
 The MHC application may also be submitted by emailing it to email@example.com.
 Note that this form constitutes the application for an MHC Engineering Scholarship for study at the dual degree partner institution for students receiving need-based aid from Mount Holyoke.
 A student applying for the dual degree at UMass, whether as a first or a second choice, must also complete and attach the MHC/UMass Engineering Dual Degree Program form (see below).